Accreditation

 Why do we Assess Academic Programs?

-Additionally, assessment is mandated by both the Florida State University System Board of Governors (FL SUS BOG) and our accrediting body, Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
+Additionally, assessment is mandated by our accrediting body, Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 Three-Year Cycle.
-The University of South Florida is on a three-year assessment cycle.
-This means that stated Student Learning Outcomes (SLOs) should be assessed over the three-year period.
+Most academic programs, except those with certain specialized accreditation requirements, at the University of South Florida are on a three-year assessment cycle.
+This means that stated PLOs are assessed over the three-year period.
 Please note that plans and reports are still required each year; however, the focus of the plans and reports will shift from year to year.
-After year three, you may revise your SLOs and repeat the process beginning with a new year one.
+After year three, programs may revise their PLOs and repeat the process beginning with a new year one.

 • Year One

-• Establish program-specific SLOs based on the goals of the program.
+• Establish or reaffirm PLOs based on the goals of the program.

-• Develop a curriculum map showing the courses in which learning outcomes are introduced, reinforced, mastered, and assessed.
+• Develop or update a curriculum map showing the courses in which learning outcomes are introduced, reinforced, mastered, and assessed.

-• Identify methods that will be used to assess SLOs and a plan for assessing them.
+• Identify methods that will be used to assess PLOs and a plan for assessing them.

 • Collect, analyze, and use the collected assessment data to pilot test the feasibility of the assessment measures and processes described in the plan, and (if needed) revise the assessment plan.